carlos-lacerda/bairesdev-test/README.md

 Main: cl.danielgutierrez.baires.ex1.AppEx1

-The Factorial class that include a static method factorialWithStack, the solution was implemented using the java.util.Stack structure for calculate the factorial.
+The solution was implemented using the java.util.Stack structure for calculate the factorial.